mehmetaliarican/Sendsteps.TechChallenge/README.md

 # Getting Started

 ### Run the application
-The application is very easy configure and run.
+The application is very to easy configure and run.
 Just follow the starightforward steps to do so.

 Prerequisite: A docker installed environment which has 3000 and 5000 ports are not in use.